houseofmackee/BrightcovePY/README.md

 **downloadVideos.py**: this tool allows you to download the highest resolution MP4 renditions from videos stored in Video Cloud.

+**storageReportAsync.py**: this tool generates an CSV file with the storage used by a video's digital master and the video renditions.

 All the other scripts are simple examples of how to use the mackee.py module to simplify some common tasks, such as find all Legacy Delivery videos, find all 360/VR videos, etc etc.

 # Command line options